Director, Account Service

 The Rise of Mobile

 In the 2000s, the release of devices such as the Motorola Razr, Nokia 3390, and BlackBerry increased the popularity of cell phones.
 In 2014, cell phone adoption in the US was over 91%, up from 65% in 2004.
-This rapid rise was aided by the introduction of smartphones – however, it wasn’t until the 2010s when smartphones became mainstream.
+This rapid rise was aided by the introduction of smartphones – however, it wasn’t until the 2010s that smartphones became mainstream.
 Now, 95% of Americans own a cell phone of some kind, with 77% of Americans owning a smartphone as reported by Pew Internet.

 Cell phones take responsibility for the death of many consumer technologies, such as portable music or gaming devices.
 Landline phones are no different.
 In 2010, 75% of Americans had landline telephones.
 Today, almost ten years later, only 46% of Americans use landlines.
 The trend is expected to continue as more and more households switch to solely using smartphones.